Definition:

 Detected misstatements could be corrected or uncorrected.

 Example: Auditors find that the company records the next year’s expenses in the current year.
-The audit team informs the management about the error, and the finance manager corrects it by posting the entry as prepaid expenses.
-Therefore, there is no audit risk for these misstatements because it’s a corrected misstatement.
+The audit team informs management about the error, and the finance manager corrects it by posting the entry as prepaid expenses.
+Therefore, there is no audit risk for these misstatements because they are corrected misstatements.

-Uncorrected Misstatements are the ones that management is aware of, but not willing to correct them.
+Uncorrected Misstatements are the ones that management is aware of, but not willing to correct.

 What could be such an instance of uncorrected Misstatements?

-For instance, we will continue with the same above example with an amount as $5K.
+For instance, we will continue with the same above example with an amount of $5K.
 Management believes that it is of immaterial value and is reluctant to correct it.
 The audit team’s Point of view is that it shall be corrected with due regard to its nature.
-Such errors are called uncorrected misstatements
+Such errors are called uncorrected misstatements.

-Undetected Misstatements: Similarly to the above, these are also misstatements that do not come to the attention of auditors.
-But, auditors will not be able to detect all the Misstatements (either Error or Omission).
-Such misstatements are called undetected misstatements.
+Undetected Misstatements: Similar to the above, these misstatements do not come to auditors’ attention.
+Auditors cannot detect all the Misstatements (either Errors or Omissions), so they are called undetected misstatements.

-The audit team will not be able to test 100% population.
+The audit team will be unable to test 100% of the population.
 Sampling procedures are adopted.
-As such, there are chances of not picking transactions with errors or misstatements.
-This results in detected misstatements.
+As such, there is a chance of not picking transactions with errors or misstatements, which results in detected misstatements.

-Now, we will come back to the second point for the use of Performance Materiality.
+Now, we will come back to the second point regarding the use of performance materiality.

 There could be a chance that the Undetected Misstatement exceeds Materiality.
-Therefore, Auditors need a buffer point to be conservative while giving assurance that the Financials are true and fair.
+Therefore, Auditors need a buffer point to be conservative while assuring that the Financials are true and fair.
 Performance materiality gives that buffer.

-Having a lower threshold will result in more sample testing, thereby leaving less room for undetected misstatements.
-Said differently, Testing more samples results in a higher chance of aggregate of such undetected misstatements not exceeding the Materiality.
-So, Performance materiality helps the Auditor to ensure that the undetected misstatements are minimal.
+A lower threshold will result in more sample testing, leaving less room for undetected misstatements.
+Said differently, testing more samples increases the chance that the aggregate of such undetected misstatements will not exceed the Materiality.
+So, Performance materiality helps the Auditor ensure minimal undetected misstatements.

 How about an example here?